 - Fever (at or above 100.4 degrees Fahrenheit or 38 degrees Celsius)

-- Other symptoms can include fatigue, body aches, runny nose, sore throat, chills, muscle pain, headache and a new loss of taste or smell.
+Other symptoms can include severe fatigue, muscle or body aches, runny nose, sore throat, chills, headache, diarrhea, nausea, vomiting and a new loss of taste or smell.

 - Public health officials recommend washing your hands for at least 20 seconds with soap and water or alcohol-based hand sanitizer as frequently as possible.
 To read more about hand-washing, soap and hand sanitizer, click here.

 - You should avoid touching your eyes, nose and mouth, and avoid contact with people who are sick.
 If you are sick, stay home and do not travel or report to work.